PavanRangani/docs/docs/prd/incentive-stock/grant.md

 - Show proper message when no Incentive Stock available.
 - Grants are shown under Incentive stock.
 Each Incentive stock has own add button and vertmore action.
 - Under each Incentive stock, grants are grouped by its type `NQSO`, `ISO` , `RSA` , `RSU ` & `Carried Interest`.
 - For each types, show separate table.
-Sequence of each type table is : `Non-Qualified Stock Option`, `Incentive Stock Option`, `Restricted Stock Award`, `Restricted Stock Unit`, & `Carried Interest`.
+Sequence of each type table is : `Non-Qualified Stock Option`, `Incentive Stock Option`, `Restricted Stock Award`, `Restricted Stock Unit`, `Stock Grant` & `Carried Interest`.
 - Show proper message when Grant is not available under any Incentive Stock
 - When Incentive Stock type is `Private` or `Public`
   - On click of Add button, opens dropdown with these 5 options `NQSO`, `ISO` , `RSA` , `RSU ` & `Stock Grant`.